 Under baseline Condition A-1, Subject X wore socks, slippers, or shoes without going barefoot, except while showering, dressing, and undressing, for a minimum of two months while home in his apartment.
 Then one day, quite by surprise Y entered the scene knocking at the front door.
 X invited Y inside and she said, "You haven't seen me in a month!"

 He said, "I'm sorry, but I've been busy.
 You know, Mom.
-I write a blog on the ethics of behavior modification."
+I write a blog on the ethics of behavioral modification."

 She said, "I see you haven't been making your bed."